-Over the past year our campus community has gathered to talk about our challenges and opportunities, in light of our strengths and our identity as an institution.
+This was the first outcome of a visioning process that helped us prepare for our next strategic plan.
+Our campus community gathered to talk about our challenges and opportunities in light of our strengths and our identity as an institution.
 Ultimately, we asked, “What will Calvin look like in 2030?”

 As a result of community conversations, we created the following vision: